-VISITORS Administration to put new information regarding Raptor System Visitors, particularly parents, are welcome at the School.
+Visitors, particularly parents, are welcome at the School.
 Each visitor must report to the main office for a visitor's pass.
 No one is allowed in the school without this pass.
 Students will not be permitted to bring students from other schools to visit for the day.
 This applies to out-of-town guests, friends, relatives, and former students.
 Guidance will arrange visits for students transferring from another district.
-By law, any visitor must enter the main door off Barber Road and report to the main office upon entering the building.
+By law, any visitor must enter the main door and report to the main office upon entering the building.
 Unauthorized persons (including suspended or expelled students) will be told to leave and are subject to legal action.
 Staff are expected to question people in the building whom they do not recognize and who do not have a building pass, and to question people who are "hanging around" the building after hours.
 Students and staff are expected to immediately report to a teacher or administrator any suspicious behavior or situation that makes them uncomfortable.
-For obvious safety reasons, students are not permitted to make social visits with their infants and will be asked to leave.